 (e) If a quorum is not present within 15 minutes of the start time of the adjourned meeting, the member or members present at the meeting constitute a quorum.

 (f) If at any time during the meeting a quorum ceases to be present, the meeting may discuss issues and make recommendations to the trustees but may not make any decisions.
 If decisions are required which must be made by a meeting of the members, the meeting must be adjourned.

 (a) Any decision other than one falling within clause 10.4 (decisions that must be taken in a particular way) shall be taken by a simple majority of votes cast at the meeting.
 Every member has one vote unless otherwise provided in the rights of a particular class of membership under this constitution.

-(b) A resolution put to the vote of a meeting shall be decided on a show of hands, unless (before or on the declaration of the result of the show of hands) a poll is duly demanded.
-A poll may be demanded by the chair or by at least 10% of the members present in person at the meeting.
+(b) A resolution put to the vote of a meeting shall be decided on a show of hands or corresponding virtual procedures, unless (before or on the declaration of the result of the show of hands) a poll is duly demanded.
+A poll may be demanded by the chair or by at least 10% of the members present at the meeting.

 (c) A poll demanded on the election of a person to chair the meeting or on a question of adjournment must be taken immediately.
 A poll on any other matter shall be taken, and the result of the poll shall be announced, in such manner as the chair of the meeting shall decide, provided that the poll must be taken, and the result of the poll announced, within 30 days of the demand for the poll.

 (i) at the meeting at which it was demanded; or